-The authors thank Bill Freeman for continuing input and assistance in this research.
-They also wish to especially thank Yair Weiss and Martin Wainwright for discussions about belief propagation, Chris Stauffer for his background subtraction software and the cars data set, Kinh Tieu for suggestions about shape modeling, and Kevin Murphy for comments on the draft.
-Finally, we thank Huizhen Yu, Erik Miller, John Winn, and John Fisher for many discussions.
+The authors greatly benefitted from the assistance and advice of William T. Freeman.
+Special thanks are awarded to Yair Weiss, Martin Wainwright, and Erik Sudderth for theoretical belief propagation assistance, to Kinh Tieu for a good shape-modeling suggestion, to Chris Stauffer for data and background subtraction software, and to Kevin Murphy for reading an earlier draft.
+Finally, they thank Huizhen Yu, Erik Miller, John Winn, and John Fisher for many discussions.